 The Consolidated Financial Statements are prepared in accordance with International Financial Reporting Standards (IFRS) and the applicable provisions of the DIFC Companies Law.
-In preparing the Consolidated Financial Statements, the Directors are required to select appropriate accounting policies and then apply them consistently, make judgements and shareholders to assess the Company's performance, business estimates that are reasonable and prudent, and state whether all accounting standards which they consider to be applicable have been followed, subject to any material departures disclosed By order of the Board and explained in the Consolidated Financial Statements.
-The Directors also use a going concern basis in preparing the
+In preparing the Consolidated Financial Statements, the Directors Financial Statements, taken as a whole, to be fair, balanced are required to select appropriate accounting policies and then apply them consistently, make judgements and estimates that are reasonable and prudent, and state whether all accounting standards which they consider to be applicable have been followed, subject to any material departures disclosed and explained in the Consolidated Financial Statements.
+The Directors also use a going concern basis in preparing the Consolidated Financial Statements unless this is inappropriate.

-The Directors have responsibility for ensuring that the Company keeps accounting records that disclose with reasonable accuracy at any time the financial position of the Company and which enable them to ensure that the Consolidated Financial Statements comply with the applicable laws in the relevant jurisdiction.
+The Directors have responsibility for ensuring that the Company keeps accounting records that disclose, with reasonable accuracy at any time, the financial position of the Company and which enable them to ensure that the Consolidated Financial Statements comply with the applicable laws in the relevant jurisdiction.